Nicholas J. Deleonardis Scholarship

 • Commitment to facilitating better Deaf / hearing communication

-A screening committee established by The American Sign Language Project will choose the scholarship recipient.
+A screening committee established by the American Sign Language Project will choose the scholarship recipient.

 The winner agrees to allow The American Sign Language Project to use his or her name and photo, image or likeness on the corporation’s website and in public announcements and press releases about the scholarship.